infiniteHQ/Cherry/README.md

 > ./build/bin/hello
 > ```

 *Congratulations!
 If everything is working well, you can now start in the Cherry environment.
-Please follow our documentation (WIP).
-If you encounter any issues, feel free to ask your question or reach out to us on Discord!*
+Please follow our [documentation](https://cherry.infinite.si/).
+If you encounter any issues, feel free to ask your question or reach out to us on [Discord](https://discord.gg/H2wptkecUg)!*

 <h2>Compatibility</h2>